 When it will be time to pay the balance, we will send you an email with the payment request.
 We will assist you through all the steps and we will be available to answer to all your questions.

 Here are our bank details:

-Don’t hesitate to call us 1-800 -9081980 for any questions.
-We would be happy to assist you with your booking!
+We will be happy to assist you with your booking!

 Pick up for this tour is from Turin International Airport.

 Drop off is at Rome Fiumicino Da Vinci Airport.

 If you plan on arriving a few days early just make your way back to the airport using the local shuttle services.